 - We purchased Draco Hill in 1997 from a well-known farmer in Cedar County.
 We continued to rent the farm land to local farmers or the local FFA chapter over the next 13 years.
 The pasture had cows in it for another two years.

 - In 1999, with the expert advice of the Iowa Department of Natural Resources and the federal Natural Resource Conservation Service, we planted a riparian buffer between the agricultural land along the river and the river itself.
-The purpose of these 3+ acres of trees is for their roots to filter some of the farm chemicals out before the groundwater hits the river.

 - By 2004 it was clear the oak and walnut trees in the planting were being chewed off by the deer every year.
 Sycamores were growing fast and furiously though.
 We didn’t have the facilities to cage the trees so we let nature take its course.
-The root systems were doing their job even if the trees above ground looked like bushes.

 - In 2008 the flood put all of our riverfront land under water.